 Developed by Stephen Barcia (whose credits also include Master of Orion, Master of Orion II: Battle at Antares, and Metroid Prime), Master of Magic was released with a variety of bugs and an inconsistent AI.
 Version 1.31 was released in March 1995, fixing many of these bugs and generating a much more positive evaluation.
 The game has come to be considered a classic of the fantasy strategy genre.
-On April 27, 2010, Good Old Games released Master of Magic for Windows XP and Vista operating systems.
+On April 27, 2010, Gog released Master of Magic for Windows XP and Vista operating systems.

 In Master of Magic, the player takes on the role of a powerful wizard attempting to dominate the twin worlds of Arcanus and Myrror.
 While much of the core gameplay is similar to Civilization and other classic turn-based strategy games, Master of Magic contains a number of notable deviations.

 Master of Magic is set in a fantasy environment rather than a historical world.
 The base world, Arcanus (where all players except one start) is similar to Earth, with lakes, oceans, forests, grasslands, and mountains.
 The mirror plane, Myrror, is a more barren, desolate world with a darker landscape and a different set of races populating the environment.

 The player takes the role of a wizard rather than as the leader of a civilization.
 The player is initially assigned or selects a set of spell books delineating which spell trees may be used during the course of the game.
 Different spells may be used inside or outside of battle.